THE FIRST BOSTON AIR MAIL FIELD

 Airport Mail Facility cancel until August 4.

-three days of operations, he used a steel handstamp (Airfield and Airport
+first three days of operations, he used a steel handstamp (Airfield and

-Mail Facilities Cancellation Type R4a) reading "Emergency No. 4 1st
+Airport Mail Facilities Cancellation Type R4a) reading "Emergency No.

-Div."
-A small quantity of collector mail received
+4 1st Div."
+A small quantity of collector mail

 The previous bulletin editor, George Sioras, unearthed this old AJ article.